ncgo/VisionPorComputadora/Actividad1/README.md

 ## ¿Cómo inicializar el proyecto? / How to get started with this project?
 Asegurese de contar con los paquetes de **requests, bs4, numpy, scikit-learn** y **matplotlib** instalados en su ambiente de desarrollo de Python.

+Todas las dependencias vienen adjuntas en el **requirements.txt**.

+Recomendamos tener un *venv* para instalar las dependencias de forma independiente.

 Make sure to have **requests, bs4, numpy, scikit-learn** and **matplotlib** packages installed in your Python environment.

+All dependencies are attached in the **requirements.txt**.

+We do recommend to create a *venv* for this particular proyect in order not to mix dependencies.

+`$ pip install -r requirements.txt`

 `$ jupiter notebook`